We Are Peru

-The Democratic Party "We Are Peru" (Partido Democrático Somos Perú, SP or PDSP) is a Christian democratic political party in Peru.
+The We Are Peru Democratic Party (Partido Democrático Somos Perú, SP or PDSP) is a Christian democratic and conservative right-wing political party in Peru.
 It has party committees in nineteen regions of the country.

 History

 Founding (1997–2000)

-We Are Peru was formed in 1995 under the name of "We Are Lima" (Somos Lima) as a personalist vehicle for mayoral candidate Alberto Andrade who broke from the Christian People's Party.
+We Are Peru was formed in 1995 under the name of We Are Lima (Somos Lima) as a personalist vehicle for mayoral candidate Alberto Andrade who broke from the Christian People's Party.
 Andrade was elected Mayor of Lima and became a leading figure of the opposition against then-president Alberto Fujimori.
 He was considered a main contender against Fujimori in the 2000 general election and was fiercely attacked by pro-government media, who successfully sought to diminish his popularity.
 Eventually, he gained only 3.0% of the votes.

 2000s

 At the legislative elections, held on 8 April 2001, the party won 5.8% of the popular vote and 4 out of 120 seats in the unicameral Congress of the Republic.

-For the municipal and regional elections of 2002, We Are Peru already had a certain party structure at the national level.
-So much so that it presents candidates for municipalities and regional governments in many parts of the country.
+By the time of the municipal and regional elections of 2002, We Are Peru had a certain party structure at the national level, and was able to present candidates for municipalities and regional governments in many parts of the country.

 Andrade, for his part, stood for the second re-election as mayor of Lima.
 Soon Luis Castañeda Lossio of the National Solidarity Party, a member of the National Unity electoral alliance, would become his main rival during the campaign.
 Castañeda began to gain a lot of positive image when he began to visit the poorest and most remote areas of Lima.
 Despite the fact that all the voting intention polls put Andrade as the sure winner, Castañeda in a few weeks managed to tip the electorate in his favor.
 The results were 39.9% for Castañeda and 29.9% for Andrade.

 The party participated in the 2006 elections as part of the Centre Front together with the Popular Action (AP).
 Alberto Andrade ran as the first running mate of AP leader Valentín Paniagua.
 Paniagua came in distant fifth with only 5.8% of the vote.
 In the congressional vote, the alliance won 7.1% of the vote and 5 seats in which, Andrade won a seat in Congress as the only congressman from We Are Peru.
-Once installed in the Congress of the Republic, the congressmen elected by the Frente de Centro formed a parliamentary group called the Parliamentary Alliance, together with the two congressmen from Peru Posible and the two from the National Restoration.
+Once installed in the Congress of the Republic, the congressmen elected by the Frente de Centro formed a parliamentary group called the Parliamentary Alliance, together with the two congressmen from Peru Possible and the two from the National Restoration.